-The focus of the Nutrition Gardens and the Agricultural Vocational Production Farm is to increase community awareness of the health benefits of good nutrition, increase client consumption of healthy fruits and vegetables, and provide knowledge about the basics of gardening, while helping to reduce Martin County’s high rate of diabetes, childhood and adult obesity, and other chronic illnesses.
+The focus of the Nutrition Gardens and Growing Hope Farm is to increase community awareness of the health benefits of good nutrition, increase client consumption of healthy fruits and vegetables, and provide knowledge about the basics of gardening while helping to reduce Martin County’s high rate of diabetes, childhood and adult obesity, and other chronic illnesses.

 The land for our Growing Hope Farm has been generously provided to House of Hope by the Dawson family, owners of the adjacent Palm City Farms Produce & Market.
 This project is made possible by generous donors, foundations, and many volunteers whose support impacts thousands of lives in Martin County.
 If you'd like to get involved or schedule a tour of this exciting project, please contact us at (772) 286-4673.

 Growing Hope Farm is looking for vounteers!
 To submit an application to volunteer at the farm, please click here!